 A look at what makes Webpages discoverable and what increases the likelihood of them being found through search engines (Search Engine Optimization, SEO).
 How does page rank work?
 How do you make your Website more search engine friendly?

 - Finalize documentation.

 - Prepare for presentation.

-The presentation will be in the afternoon of Friday the 4th, in one of the theatres (room TBA).
+The presentation will be in the afternoon of Friday the 3rd (room TBA).
 Each team will take the stage to show and tell about its project.
 Everyone must have a speaking role.
-You should plan your presentation to show how lovely your work is, but also to explore the particular decisions and challenges you faced and the lessons you learnt.
+You should plan your presentation to showcase your Website, but most importantly to highlight some of the challenges you faced and the lessons you learnt.

 Grades are divided as follows:

 - Weekly assignments – 10%

 - Website implementation – 35%

 - Presentation – 10%